fasterius/seqCAT/README.md

  <img src="man/figures/README_example_1.png", alt="Example heatmap"/>
 </p>

-For more detailed demonstrations on how to use seqCAT, please see the vignette.
+For more detailed instructions on how to use seqCAT, please see the vignette.

 ## Citation